 How long does it usually take you to write a novel?

 My sense is that from concept, to outline, to finished product, it is about 18-24 months.
+And often longer.
 This includes research, and two to four drafts, plus final editing and proofreading of the galley.
-However, I’ll let you know for certain when I complete my first novel!
+However, I’ll let you know for sure when I complete my first novel!

 Can you send me a signed photograph of you?